 An introduction to the application of computing tools for the study of macromolecules and the reconstruction of the evolutionary history of genes and organisms.
 This course will apply the use of computer algorithms and computer databases to study proteins, genes and genomes.

-Prerequisite(s): BIOL 300 and BIOL 315, BIOL 555, BIOL 556 or CHEM 523.
-Note: Offered in even years, in fall.
+Prerequisite(s): BIOL 300 and one of the following: BIOL 315, BIOL 317, BIOL 555, CHEM 523; or graduate status; or by permission of instructor.
+Notes: Offered in even years in fall.